| | |

 • Max Child weight: 18lbs or when they can sit up and climb out

-Note that depending on how you orient the legs, you can have it in stationary or rocking mode.
+Depending on how you orient the legs, you can have it in stationary or rocking mode.

 guava lotus bassinet